ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-iks.md

  - **BIRD** - BIRD is an open source BGP client that is used to exchange routing information between hosts.
 When Felix inserts routes into the Linux kernel FIB, the BGP client picks them up and distributes them to the other nodes in the deployment.
 This ensures that traffic is efficiently routed around the deployment.
  - **Confd** - The confd templating engine monitors the etcd datastore for any changes to BGP configuration and some top-level global default configuration such as AS Number, logging levels, and IPAM information.
 It then dynamically generates BIRD configuration files based on the data in etcd, triggered automatically from updates to the data.
 When the configuration file changes, confd triggers BIRD to load the new files.

-As the {{site.data.keyword.cloud_notm}} Private network forwards {{site.data.keyword.cloud_notm}} IP addressing schemas only, Calico is required to use IP-in-IP encapsulation of the inter-workload traffic in IKS to hide the pod network IP addresses.
-IKS uses IP-in-IP cross subnet mode.
+As the {{site.data.keyword.cloud_notm}} Private network forwards {{site.data.keyword.cloud_notm}} IP addressing schemas only, Calico is required to use IP-in-IP encapsulation of the inter-workload traffic in {{site.data.keyword.containerlong_notm}} to hide the pod network IP addresses. {{site.data.keyword.containerlong_notm}} uses IP-in-IP cross subnet mode.

-### Calico in IKS
+### Calico in IBM Cloud Kubernetes Service

-Calico is installed and configured automatically in IKS.
+Calico is installed and configured automatically in {{site.data.keyword.containerlong_notm}}.
 Default policies are created to protect the Kubernetes cluster, with the option to create your own policies to protect specific services.
 IP-in-IP encapsulation is automatically configured to encapsulate only packets traveling across subnets and uses NAT for outgoing connections from your containers.
-Workload-to-WAN Traffic is also enabled automatically in the {{site.data.keyword.cloud_notm}} Kubernetes Service, so no additional configuration of Calico is necessary.
+Workload-to-WAN Traffic is also enabled automatically in the {{site.data.keyword.containerlong_notm}}, so no additional configuration of Calico is necessary.

 #### Network scalability with Calico